poliquinp/custom-facebook-feed/README.txt

 * Fix: Fixed an issue where Facebook API errors were being cached

 = 2.6.2 =
-* Fix: Replaced all HTTP links with HTTPS
+* Fix: Replaced all HTTP links in the Facebook feed with HTTPS
 * Fix: Fixed a rare issue which affected the layout of other Facebook widgets
 * Fix: Automatically remove slashes at the end of the Facebook Page ID as it caused an error
-* Fix: The API response test in the System Info now only tests with your Facebook token if you have the "Use my own Access Token" setting enabled
+* Fix: The API response test in the System Info now only tests with your Facebook token if you have the "Use my own Facebook Access Token" setting enabled
 * Fix: Fixed an issue which caused an occasional Facebook API rate limit error

 = 2.6.1 =
 * Fix: Removed an unnecessary Facebook API call
 * Fix: Removed a PHP notice which was displayed under rare circumstances
-* Fix: Minor bug fixes
+* Fix: Minor Facebook bug fixes

 = 2.6 =
 * Fix: Fixed an issue connecting to the Facebook API caused by a recent Facebook platform change
 * Tweak: Increased the minimum caching time to be 15 minutes to reduce Facebook API requests

 = 2.5.2 =
-* Important: Due to sudden changes in the Facebook API it is no longer possible to display posts from a Facebook Group.
+* Important: Due to sudden changes in the Facebook API it is no longer possible to display Facebook posts from a Facebook Group.
 Please [see here](https://smashballoon.com/facebook-api-changes-april-4-2018/) for more information.
 We apologize for any frustration or inconvenience this has caused.
-* Removed: Due to Facebook API restrictions, it is no longer possible to display information about an event when it is posted or shared to your Facebook Page timeline.
+* Removed: Due to Facebook API restrictions, it is no longer possible to display information about a Facebook event when it is posted or shared to your Facebook Page timeline.

 = 2.5.1 =
-* Fix: Prevented a PHP notice which would be displayed under rare circumstances
+* Fix: Prevented a PHP notice which would be displayed under rare circumstances in the Facebook feed
 * Fix: Replaced a function due to a deprecation in PHP 7.2

 = 2.5 =
-* New: Added the post story as part of the page/author name at the top of the post
+* New: Added the Facebook post story as part of the page/author name at the top of the Facebook post
 * New: Added an option to use minified versions of the plugin CSS and JavaScript files: `Facebook Feed > Customize > Misc > Misc Settings > Minify CSS and JavaScript files`
 * New: Added support for clearing the cache of major caching plugins when the Facebook feed cache is cleared.
 You can enable this by setting the following setting to be "Yes": `Facebook Feed > Customize > Misc > Misc Settings > Force cache to clear on interval`
-* Tweak: Improved the text truncation so that it applies to both the post text and description as one block of text and accounts for HTML link tags
+* Tweak: Improved the text truncation so that it applies to both the Facebook post text and Facebook description as one block of text and accounts for HTML link tags
-* Tweak: Added an "Auto" option to the Post Limit setting where it will automatically adjust the post limit based on the number of posts you choose to display
+* Tweak: Added an "Auto" option to the Facebook Post Limit setting where it will automatically adjust the post limit based on the number of Facebook posts you choose to display in your Facebook feed
-* Tweak: Reorganized the settings pages to be more intuitive
+* Tweak: Reorganized the Custom Facebook Feed settings pages to be more intuitive
 * Tweak: Added aria-hidden=true to icons to help improve accessibility
-* Tweak: The icon font stylesheet handle has been renamed so it will only be loaded once if another of our plugins is installed
+* Tweak: The icon font stylesheet handle has been renamed so it will only be loaded once if another of our social media plugins is installed
-* Tweak: Error messages are now only shown to admins
+* Tweak: Facebook error messages are now only shown to admins
-* Tweak: Added a setting to workaround a theme issue that affects the shortening of the post text.
-If you're experiencing an issue with the shortening of post text then you can enable the following setting: `Facebook Feed > Customize > Misc > Misc Settings > Fix text shortening issue`
+* Tweak: Added a setting to workaround a theme issue that affects the shortening of the Facebook post text.
+If you're experiencing an issue with the shortening of Facebook post text then you can enable the following setting: `Facebook Feed > Customize > Misc > Misc Settings > Fix Facebook text shortening issue`
-* Fix: Included a fallback in case the author name and avatar aren't available in visitor posts
+* Fix: Included a fallback in case the Facebook author name and avatar aren't available in visitor Facebook posts
-* Fix: Fixed an issue with apostrophes in the header not being escaped correctly
+* Fix: Fixed an issue with apostrophes in the Facebook feed header not being escaped correctly
-* Fix: Fixed an issue with the icon font when Font Awesome 5 was added to a site
+* Fix: Fixed an issue with the Facebook icons when Font Awesome 5 was added to a site
-* Fix: Added support for the @[ID:page-name] tagging format
+* Fix: Added support for the @[ID:page-name] Facebook tagging format
-* Fix: The post description is now able to be displayed even if the post text is hidden
+* Fix: The Facebook post description is now able to be displayed even if the Facebook post text is hidden

 [See changelog for all versions](https://plugins.svn.wordpress.org/custom-facebook-feed/trunk/changelog.txt).